An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: An exact solution for binary equilibrium problems

 where~$x_i^\times$ and~$y_i^\times$ are defined as in Definition~\ref{definition:BNE}, \item and the compensation payments are minimal, i.e., if a compensation payment is required for a player, then the incentive-compatibility condition~\eqref{definition:BNE:incentive:compatibility} holds with equality.
 That is,

-\end{enumerate} \end{definition} \end{spacing} Note that when $\sum\nolimits_{i \in I} \zeta_i =0$, the binary quasi-equilibrium is also a Nash equilibrium.
+\end{enumerate} \end{definition} \end{spacing} Note that when $\sum\nolimits_{i \in I} \zeta_i =0$, the binary quasi-equilibrium is also a Nash equilibrium in a game without compensation.
 In the definition of the quasi-equilibrium, we directly incorporate the notion that the compensation payments should be minimal.
-This is helpful because it eliminates those incentive-compatible solutions where the market operator ``over-compensates'' some players, and it allows to focus on a smaller set of candidate solutions to the binary game.
+This is helpful because it eliminates those incentive-compatible solutions where the market operator ``over-compensates'' some players, and it allows to focus on a smaller set of candidate solutions. \footnote{For games where the individual players' optimization problems are non-convex with continuous variables, \cite{Pang_2013_quasi_Nash} introduce the notion of a ``quasi-Nash equilibrium'' to describe solutions that are stationary points derived from relaxed constraint qualifications.
+In the definition used here, we are looking at a distinct concept of an equilibrium. }